Video game development: Trade show demo

 As a game nears completion, the publisher will want to showcase a demo of the title at trade shows.
 Many games have a "Trade Show demo" scheduled.

 The major annual trade shows are, for example, Electronic Entertainment Expo (E3) or Penny Arcade Expo (PAX).
 E3 is the largest show in North America.
 E3 is hosted primarily for marketing and business deals.
 New games and platforms are announced at E3 and it received broad press coverage.
 Thousands of products are on display and press demonstration schedules are kept.
-In recent years E3 has become a more closed-door event and many advertisers have withdrawn, reducing E3's budget.
+In the 2000s E3 became a more closed-door event and many advertisers have withdrawn, reducing E3's budget.
 PAX, created by authors of Penny Arcade blog and web-comic, is a mature and playful event with a player-centred philosophy.

 Localization

 A game created in one language may also be published in other countries which speak a different language.
 For that region, the developers may want to translate the game to make it more accessible.
 For example, some games created for PlayStation Vita were initially published in Japanese language, like Soul Sacrifice.
 Non-native speakers of the game's original language may have to wait for the translation of the game to their language.
 But most modern big-budget games take localization into account during the development process and the games are released in several different languages simultaneously.

 Localization is the process of translating the language assets in a game into other languages.
 By localizing games, they increase their level of accessibility where games could help to expend the international markets effectively.
 Game localization is generally known as language translations yet a "full localization" of a game is a complex project.
-Different levels of translation range from: zero translation being that there is no translation to the product and all things are sent raw, basic translation where only a few text and subtitles are translated or even added, and a full translation where new voice overs and game material changes are added.
+Different levels of translation range from: zero translation being that there is no translation to the product and all things are sent raw, to basic translation where only a few text and subtitles are translated or even added, and full translation where new voiceovers and game material changes are added.

-There are various essential elements on localizing a game including translating the language of the game to adjusting in-game assets for different cultures to reach more potential consumers in other geographies (or globalization for short).
-Translation seems to fall into the scope of localization, which itself constitutes a substantially broader endeavor.
+There are various essential elements in localizing a game including translating the language of the game to adjusting in-game assets for different cultures to reach more potential consumers in other geographies (or globalization for short).
+The translation seems to fall into the scope of localization, which itself constitutes a substantially broader endeavour.
 These include the different levels of translation to the globalization of the game itself.
 However, certain developers seem to be divided on whether globalization falls under localization or not.

-Moreover, in order to fit into the local markets, game production companies often change or redesign the graphic designs or the packaging of the game for marketing purposes.
-For example, the popular game Assassin's Creed has two different packaging designs for the European and US market.
+Moreover, to fit into the local markets, game production companies often change or redesign the graphic designs or the packaging of the game for marketing purposes.
+For example, the popular game Assassin's Creed has two different packaging designs for the European and US markets.
 By localizing the graphics and packaging designs, companies might arouse better connections and attention from the consumers from various regions.